 - Red skin

-Finally, certain chemicals in hair colour, like Paraphenylenediamine (PPDA), are known sensitisers, which means that people could develop an allergic reaction to after repeated exposure.
+Finally, certain chemicals in hair color, like Paraphenylenediamine (PPDA), are known sensitizers, which means that people could develop an allergic reaction to after repeated exposure.
 This can also lead to dandruff-like symptoms.
 If you have an allergy to PPDA, you should avoid all oxidation-type hair dyes (these kits usually have 2 bottles that you mix together).

 Luckily, there are some fairly simple steps that you can take to help avoid scalp irritation related to hair dye: